A Projective-to-Conformal Fefferman-Type Construction: Reduced scales and explicit normalisation

-Although we obtained the desired characterisation in Theorem \ref{thm-char-underlying}, we do not yet know the explicit relationship between the induced Cartan connection form $\wt{\om}^{ind}$ and the normal conformal Cartan connection form $\wt{\om}^{nor}$.
-One of aims of the present section is to obtain a formula for this difference, which is achieved in Theorem \ref{thm-relation}.
-As a consequence, we also obtain an explicit formula for the curvature $\wt{\Om}^{ind}$ in terms of the normal conformal Cartan curvature $\wt{\Om}^{nor}$ in Corollary \ref{cor-curv}.
-In this more refined analysis, reduced scales will play an important role.
-We start with their characterisation and some computational consequences.
+Although we obtained the desired characterisation in Theorem \ref{thm-char-trac}, we do not yet know the explicit relationship between the induced Cartan connection form $\wt{\om}^{\rm ind}$ and the normal conformal Cartan connection form $\wt{\om}^{\rm nor}$.
+One of the aims of the present section is to obtain a formula for this dif\/ference, which is achieved in Theorem~\ref{thm-relation}.
+As a consequence, we also obtain an explicit formula for the curvature $\wt{\Om}^{\rm ind}$ in terms of the normal conformal Cartan curvature $\wt{\Om}^{\rm nor}$ in Corollary~\ref{cor-curv}.
+In this more ref\/ined analysis, reduced scales will play an important role.